Manuscript culture: Booksellers in Paris

-King Philip the Fair of France, 1285–1314, instituted a .4% commercial tax on all goods.
+King Philip the Fair of France, 1285–1314, instituted a 0.4% commercial tax on all goods.
 In 1307 the King exempted all the librarii universitatis from paying the commercial tax, the taille.
 This exemption privileged the French universities over the booksellers because if they did not swear the oath they would not be exempt from the tax.

 Librarius is a general term while stationarius refers to one specific kind of librarius.
 Librarius can mean anything from scribe to bookseller to librarian.
 Stationarius or stationer refers to those types of librarius who rented out peciae.
 Both types, however, were involved in the secondhand trade, produced new books, and were regulated by the university.
 The sole distinction between them was the stationer's added service of renting out pecia.

 Restrictions

 The oaths that the librarii or booksellers had to swear to the universities to obey their regulations and requirements for the tax exemption were extremely restrictive in regard to the resale of secondhand books.
 They were supposed to act more like intermediaries between the seller and the buyer while their profit was limited to essentially four pence per pound.
 They were further required to display the secondhand books prominently in their shops, give a professional assessment of the likely price of the books submitted to them, and put would-be buyers in direct contact with the seller.

 The bookseller had to swear not to underpay when buying and not to overcharge when selling.
 The stationers rented out copies of useful texts, one quire at a time, so students and masters could make their own copies.
 Both fees were regulated by the university.
 Both kinds of booksellers had to guarantee their compliance to their oath by posting a bond of 100 pence.

 It was not just the booksellers which the universities regulated.
 Additionally, university regulations forbade parchmenters from hiding the good parchment from university members wanting to buy.
 There were plenty of other demands for parchment outside the university such as: the record-keeping for the royal government, every similar entity of a commercial or mercantile guild, every religious house that issued a charter or kept a rent roll, every public letter-writer, everyone from major international trader to local shop-keeper who kept accounts.
 They all demanded parchment in greater numbers and were willing to pay higher than the regulated price which the university members paid.
-And so, the universities feeling such pressures often chose to regulate parchment as well.
+As such, the universities feeling such pressures often chose to regulate parchment as well.